Donoughmore GAA

 Donoughmore GAA is a Gaelic Athletic Association club, based in the parish of Donoughmore, located in County Cork, Ireland.
 The club fields both Gaelic football and hurling teams.
 It is a member of the Muskerry division of Cork GAA.

 History

 The club was founded in 1884.
 The club's home is Páirc Eoin Mhic Charthaigh Lackabawn.
 The symbol of the club is the arm of St. Lachteen.

+The club's men's Gaelic football teams have won several titles, including the Cork Junior A Football Championship in 1983.

+Donoughmore's Ladies' Gaelic football teams have had more success, including an "unmatched 11-in-a-row of Cork senior titles", with 13 titles in total from 1996 to 2011.
+The Ladies' teams have also won eight Munster titles and two All-Ireland Ladies' Club Football Championships.